Last updated on February 26th, 2018

 Togo, officially the Togolese Republic, is a country in West Africa.
 With these facts about Togo, let’s learn more about its history, culture, economy, people, government, poverty and its flag.

-#4.
-Traditional healing methods are widely used in Togo.
+4. Traditional healing methods are widely used in Togo.
 Each center has an herbalist.
 Medical treatments usually involve frequent visits to the house of Vodou and the local Fetish priest.
-However, the traditional treatment is not much effective.

 Also read: Facts about Benin